baselbers/woocommerce-pdf-invoices/readme.md

-# WooCommerce PDF Invoices
+# Invoices for WooCommerce

-This is the WooCommerce PDF Invoices Github repository.
+This is the Invoices for WooCommerce Github repository.
 Browse the source code, add your own issues and keep track of development.

 ## Support